seanyates76/Ez-Quiz-App/README.md

 ## Customizing

 - **Generate Questions with ChatGPT:**
-  Quickly generate quiz questions by asking ChatGPT to produce questions in the required format.
+  Quickly generate quiz questions by asking ChatGPT to produce questions in the above format.
 - **UI Customization:**
   The app is built using Tkinter.
 Feel free to modify the colors, fonts, or layout by editing the source code.
 - **Dynamic Font Adjustment:**